evertonstz/py-auto-brightness/README.md

   ```
   #pacman -S python-numpy on Arch Linux)
   ```
-   - it's used to make statistical treatments to get a good result from various pictures values (the average brigtness of the pictures).
+   - it's used to make statistical treatments to get a good and trusty result from various pictures values (the average brigtness of the pictures).
 It's also used to interpolate an equation based on the data the user recover from runing pyautobrightness --calibrate

   * Xorg Xbacklight
   ```